sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >[!CAUTION]
     >
     >When configuring nameservers, make sure you **never delegate your root subdomain to Adobe**.
 Otherwise, the domain will be able to work with Adobe only.
-Any other use will be impossible, like for example internal communications to your organization's employees.
+Any other use will be impossible, like for example internal emails to your organization's employees.

     ![](assets/subdomain4.png)